 Have no fear friends with hypothetical red ink pens!
 I have paid for Grammarly and will no longer bother you with inadequate writing skills (just kidding!).

 I write as I speak, rarely use a thesaurus, and become confused with an overload of lessons I’m rushing to learn.
 I’m developing the curriculum for educating myself, and that, my friends, takes a lot of time.

 My freestyle writing days are behind me.

 Note: This post was checked using the software program.
-If there is any additional editing required in this piece, please direct your comments to the help desk at Grammarly.
+If there is any additional editing required in this piece, please direct your comments to the help desk.